Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Other applications

-In this section we consider other applications of our framework that will reveal various features not present in the case of Yang--Mills theory, that is: Chern--Simons theory, a discussion of a 1-parameter family of corner ambiguities in Yang--Mills theory, and $BF$ theory.
+In this section we consider other applications of our framework that go beyond what we discussed in the running examples on YM theory, that is: Chern--Simons theory, a discussion of a 1-parameter family of corner ambiguities in YM theory, and $BF$ theory.